-PIERRE FIMA, FRANÇOIS LE MAÎTRE, JULIEN MELLERAY, AND SOYOUNG MOON
+PIERRE FIMA (Paris), FRANÇOIS LE MAÎTRE (Paris), JULIEN MELLERAY (Lyon) and SOYOUNG MOON (Dijon)

-ABSTRACT.
-We show that many countable groups acting on trees, including free products of infinite countable groups and surface groups, are isomorphic to dense subgroups of isometry groups of bounded Urysohn spaces.
-This extends previous results of the first and last author with Y. Stalder on dense subgroups of the automorphism group of the random graph.
-In the unbounded case, we also show that every free product of infinite countable groups arises as a dense subgroup of the isometry group of the rational Urysohn space.
+Abstract.
+We show that many countable groups acting on trees, including free products of infinitely countable groups and surface groups, are isomorphic to dense subgroups of isometry groups of bounded Urysohn spaces.
+This extends previous results of the first and the last authors with Y. Stalder on dense subgroups of the automorphism group of the random graph.
+In the unbounded case, we also show that every free product of infinitely countable groups arises as a dense subgroup of the isometry group of the rational Urysohn space.